 Thankfully, these days, professional associations are finding fun ways to facilitate these events under the guise of a separate activity altogether.
 It’s so you can focus on the task at hand, but conduct a conversation while having enough to keep you busy that you can hide fidgets and discomfort.
 They’re ultra-inclusive, and – thankfully – are becoming a lot more fun than showing up to a hotel conference center in your Sunday best for weak coffee and weaker conversations.

 Find networking opportunities in your area.
 Go to one.
 Then go to another.
 Then another.
-Whether you live with social anxiety, are just shy, or neither of those apply to you, seek out opportunities to network, and network!
+Whether you live with social anxiety, are just shy, or if neither of those applies to you, seek out opportunities to network, and network!
 Practice makes perfect!

 The key to a positive networking experience is reputation.
 What that means is that on top of real-time interacting, you need to have a strong personal branding game so that your experience/expertise is being communicated even when you’re asleep or taking a day off.
 That also means then when you’re actively networking, you’re doing double duty on your personal branding.
 The more people know about who you are and what you do, the higher the likelihood they’ll approach you with opportunities/ideas which match your skills and strengths.